 B. good insulators

 Solution: Pickles have acid (vinegar) in them.
 Plastics do not react with the chemicals present in the pickle and do not corrode easily.
-Hence, it is safe to keep pickles in plastic or glass containers to avoid reaction between the acid and the container.
+Hence, it is safe to keep pickles in plastic or glass containers to avoid a reaction between the acid and the container.

 20. Polyethylene terephthalate belongs to which class of synthetic polymer?